 "I hear you.
 You're saying it loud and clear-- NO BATH!
 You really don't want to take a bath.
 I bet when you're older you'll NEVER take a bath, right?....And tonight you do need to get clean in the water.
 You have a choice.
 You can choose a bath or a shower or a sponge bath.
 Which sounds like the most fun?"

 Sometimes, hearing your child's perspective might even convince you to compromise or change your position.
 That's fine.
 Just explain your reasoning,

-so your child knows it was his win/win solution that changed your mind, not his obstinacy.
+so your child knows that it was his win/win solution that changed your mind, not his obstinacy.

 6. They feel disconnected from us.

-When kids don't follow our lead, it's because they feel disconnected from us.
-Why on earth would he feel disconnected?
-Because he was away from you
+When kids don't follow our lead, it's often because they feel disconnected from us.
+Why on earth would your child feel disconnected?
+Because he was

-all day.
+away from you all day.
 Or you lost your temper at him this morning.
 Or he's angry at you because you always have the baby on your lap.
-Or you rely on timeouts
+Or you rely

-and consequences for discipline, instead of connection.
-Or maybe just because he's a little person in a big world, and that gets scary, and all
+on timeouts and consequences for discipline, instead of connection.
+Or maybe just because he's a little person in a big world, and that gets scary,

-Empathize with your child's experience, both when you're giving a directive and as often as you can.
-That rebuilds the connection.
-Be prepared for
+Constantly rebuild connection by empathizing with your child's experience, when you're giving a directive and as often as you can.
+Be prepared

 After he's had a chance to "show" you the upset that's been weighing on him, your child will feel re-connected and cooperative.